unicode-org/cldr/ldml/tr35-keyboards.md

 </layer>
 ```

+#### Layer Modifier Sets

+The `@modifiers` attribute value contains one or more Layer Modifier Sets, separated by commas.
+For example, in the element `<layer … modifiers="ctrlL altL, altR" …` the attribute value consists of two sets:

+- `ctrlL altL` (two components)
+- `altR` (one component)

+The order of the sets and the order of the components within each set is not significant.
+However, for clarity in reading, the canonical order within a set is in the order listed in Layout Modifier Components; the canonical order for the sets should be first by the cardinality of the sets (least first), then alphabetical.

 #### Layer Modifier Components

- The following modifier components can be used, separated by spaces.
+Within a Layer Modifier Set, the following modifier components can be used, separated by spaces.

  - `none` (no modifier)
  - `alt`